 Consultation

-After the assessment, for most professions, you will receive an invitation for an advisory interview with the Foreign Healthcare Graduates Committee (CBGV).
-In this conversation you will hear the advice that the CBGV will give about your application.
+After the assessment, for most professions, you will receive an invitation for an consultation with the Foreign Healthcare Graduates Commission (CBGV).
+In this consultation you will get advice from the CBGV about your application.
 During this conversation, the CBGV sometimes also asks you questions.

 You will find more information about the assessment and the decision on this website.

-The CBGV may decide that your knowledge (training) and/or experience does not currently meet the requirements set by the Netherlands and that you must first complete additional training or an internship.
+The CBGV may decide that your knowledge (training) and/or experience does not currently meet the requirements set by the Netherlands and that therefor you first need to do additional training or an internship.
 Advice for some form of additional training is common.
-So you are certainly not the only one if you receive this advice.
+So you are certainly not the only one if you receive this advice from the commission.

 What kind of advice?

-The courses in the Netherlands are very broad.
-A lot of attention is paid to care for the elderly, young people and care for mental problems.
-The committee regularly sees that this breadth is lacking in foreign training.
+The courses in the Netherlands are very extensive by design.
+A lot of attention is paid to care for the elderly, young people and mental healthcare.
+The commission regularly sees that this breadth is lacking in training abroad.
 If you have been told that additional training is required, this means that the committee believes that the knowledge and/or skills you lack can be supplemented within three years.
-You should then consider following certain internships, courses or courses.
-You will receive customized advice from the committee for this.
-How long it takes to supplement, depends on what has been advised.
+You should then consider following certain placements, courses or internships.
+You will receive customized advice from the commission for this.
+How long it takes, depends on what has been advised.
 This can range from a few months to three years.

 How does it work?

 You follow the additional training or internship at an educational institution or university.
 So you have to arrange this yourself.
-You can report to the study advisor of the program with the advice of the CBGV.
-All courses and universities have a website where you can find contact details.
+You can report to the study advisor of the program with the advice you received from the CBGV.
+All courses and universities have a website where you can find their contact details.
 If you are unable to find a suitable training place or internship or if you have any questions, you can contact one of our consultants for consultation and tips.

 If the committee believes that the missing knowledge and/or skills cannot be supplemented within three years, your application will be rejected.
 Then it's possible to follow a Dutch master's program.
 You will then have a Dutch diploma.
-This is no longer part of the recognition procedure.
+You can then directly apply for BIG-registration.
+This is not part of the recognition procedure.

-Have you obtained legally recognized specialization abroad and would you like to have this recognized as well?
-Then you indicate this on your application form.
+Have you obtained a legally recognized specialization abroad and would you like to have this recognized as well?
+You can indicate this on your application form.
 The recognition of your specialty is a separate process at another (non-governmental) organization.
 You only initiate the application through us.

 How does it work?